Hayedeh Safiyari: Career

-Hayedeh Safiyari graduated in Art Cinema from a University in Iran and decided to pursue her professional career in movie editing.
+Hayedeh Safiyari graduated in Art Cinema from Iran Broadcasting University in Iran and decided to pursue her professional career in movie editing.
 She remembers to have discovered her passion for editing when she edited films by other students as part of her thesis.
 After graduating, she first worked for the Iranian state television, then as a sound editor on one feature film and subsequently on five more.

 She became an assistant editor to film director Bahram Beyzai, who edited his own films as well as selected projects for other film directors.
 While working with him, she received further offers that enabled her to break into the Iranian film industry, Safiyari said in an interview with Filmmaker Magazine.

 The majority of the edits she has carried out are for internationally well-acclaimed filmmakers such as Asghar Farhadi, Bahram Beyzai, Bahman Ghobadi, Rakhshan Banietemad, Reza Dormishian, and Pooran Derakhshande.
 She is best known for her long-time collaborations with Iranian director Asghar Farhadi, including the Oscar-winning A Separation and The Salesman.

 Hayedeh Safiyari has received several prestigious awards.
 Among them are the Crystal Simorgh, the Statue of the Cinema House, the Asian Film Award, the Jury Prize of Iran's film Critics & Writers Association.
 Two of her films, The Salesman (2016) and A Separation (2011), both directed by Asghar Farhadi, have been awarded with an Academy Award in the category as the Best foreign-language Film.
 She extended her professional work to many countries, including USA, France, Spain, Italy, Sweaden, and Turkey.

-Safiyari has edited over 90 feature fiction films and several documentaries over a span of fourty years.
+Safiyari has edited over 90 feature fiction films and several documentaries over a span of forty years.
 Many of these films have been selected by major international film festivals, e. g. among others the Cannes Film Festival, BFI, Berlin International Film Festival, Venice Film Festival, Golden Globe Awards, and the Locarno Film Festival.

 In 2023 she was awarded Best Editing in the 6th Asian Film Awards for A Separation.